medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 The [MedComCorePatient](http://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-patient.html) profile is used in a MedComHomeCareObservations message to represent the patient.

 #### MedComMessagingOrganization
 The [MedComMessagingOrganization ](http://medcomfhir.dk/ig/core/StructureDefinition-medcom-messaging-organization.html) profile is used in the MedComHomeCareObservationMessageHeader profile to describe the sender organization of the HomeCareDiagnosticReport.
+The sender organization can be the municipality to which the acute ceare team belongs.

 #### MedComCoreProducerOrganization
-The [MedComCoreProducerOrganization](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-producer-organization.html) profile is used in a HomeCareObservation message to represent the organization that is responsible for collecting the observation results.
+The [MedComCoreProducerOrganization](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-producer-organization.html) profile is used in a HomeCareObservation message to represent the organization that is responsible for collecting the observation results e.g. acute careteam.
 The MedComCoreProducerOrganization shall be identified using municipality code (Danish: kommunekode), and a producer-ID.
 The municipality code includes four numbers, that are displayed in a <a href ="http://hl7.dk/fhir/core/ValueSet-dk-core-MunicipalityCodes.html">MunicipalityCodes ValueSet by HL7-DK</a>.
 The producer-ID consists of a <a href= "http://medcomfhir.dk/ig/terminology/CodeSystem-MedComProducentID.html">three letter code, which is displayed on the terminology IG</a>.
 In a receiver system, the interpretation of the two codes will together state that an acute care team from Aarhus municipality (municipality code: 0751) is the producer of the results.